The application period for each August opens on October 1

 Vancouver, BC V6T 1Z4

-Applications are not considered complete and will not be reviewed unless all required documents have been received.
+Applications are not considered complete and will not be reviewed unless all supporting documents and references are submitted.
 The number of candidates that can be accommodated is limited, we accept the best-qualified students as vacancies occur.
 The program starts at the beginning of August, but limitations on the number of students that can be accommodated require that applicants be selected well before this date.
 Students are encouraged to submit applications for admission as early as possible.
 Students are required to participate in the August Orientation and begin their academic coursework in September of the year.

 Once admitted to the MEng program, international students must apply for a Canadian study permit.
 For more information, please visit: http://www.cic.gc.ca/english/study/study.asp.

 Students should also apply for housing on UBC campus as soon as possible, as campus housing is extremely limited.
-Students can apply for year round housing or summer housing.
+Housing applications can be made when the online program application is done.
 For more information, please visit: http://vancouver.housing.ubc.ca/getting-started/prospective/.